NavigationContentFooter

 How to manage routing

 Routing is used to manage and control the flow of traffic within a VPC.
 It tells the VPC where to send traffic trying to get to a specific destination IP address.
-Notably, it allows traffic to be automatically routed between resources attached to different Private Networks within the VPC, using their private IP addresses.
-You can also create your own custom routes.
+Notably, it allows traffic to be automatically routed between resources attached to different Private Networks within the VPC, as well as along user-created custom routes.

 Read more about the VPC routing feature, including detailed explanations, usage considerations, limitations and best practices in our dedicated reference content.